master2be1/wordpress-4/README.markdown

-# Wordpress on Engine Yard AppCloud
+# Wordpress on Engine Yard Cloud

-Have you wanted to get Wordpress installed on Engine Yard AppCloud?
+Have you wanted to get Wordpress installed on Engine Yard Cloud?
 Well we have something in common then!

 ## Installation Procedure

 ### Step 1.
 Fork this Repository

-Of course you'll need a github account, but then if you're here you probably have one.
+Click on Fork in the top right of this page, and chose your destination account or organzation to add the repository.

-You need to fork your own Git Repository URI so that you can add a Deploy Key in a few steps.
+This is important so you'll gain read/write access to the repository, to make your own changes, and be able to add a deploy key in the administration section in Step 3.

 ### Step 2.
-Add the Application to Your EY AppCloud Account
+Add an Application

-  1. Click on **Applications** under Server Tools on the left.
+Now that you've got the repository forked we'll switch over to the Engine Yard dashboard and add an Application so that we'll be able to create an Environment later.

-  2. Then look for the **Add a New Application** button in the top right.
-Click on that.
+  1. From the homepage, click on the **Add an Application** button at the top of your Environments list.
-  3. Give the Application Name of "**wordpress**".
+  2. Choose the **Application Language** of PHP.
   4. Copy and paste your **Git Repository URI**, you just forked in Step 1.
-  5. Change the Application Type to **Rack**.
+  3. Give the Application Name of "**wordpress**".
-  6. The **latest version** of Rack is fine, it's ultimately irrelevant.
+  6. Leave the **Web Root** as "public/"
-  7. Click the **Create application** button to save your app.
+  6. Click on **Create Application** to save the settings of this new Application.

 ### Step 3.
 Add Your Git Deploy Key to Your Repository's Deploy Key

   1. On your repository's page click on the **Admin** button.
   2. Then click on **Deploy Keys** under the left hand side.
   3. Click on **Add another deploy key**.
-  4. Give it a Title like "**EY AppCloud**".
+  4. Give it a Title like "**EY Cloud**".
   5. Then paste in the **Key**, and click on the **Add key** button.
-  6. Then switch back to EY AppCloud and click on the **My Deploy Key is in Place** button.
+  6. Then switch back to EY Cloud and click on the **My Deploy Key is in Place** button.
   7. There are no extra Gems to setup, click the **Next Step** button to proceed to Step 4.

 ### Step 4.
 Configure Unix Packages